-My primary research interests lie in advancing the state of the art in AI and I view robotics as the natural application of this desire.
+My primary research interests lie in advancing the state of the art in AI, particularly machine perception, and I view robotics as the natural application of this desire.
 Because robots must operate in the physical word; they force AI approaches "ground" themselves in reality.

 My interest began when...

 I took my first undergraduate AI course with Dr. Xiaojin Zhu at UW-Madison.
 From that moment on, I was hooked.

 Dr. Xiaojin Zhu and his colleague, Dr. Charles Dyer, introduced me to the world of research; under them, I discovered my passion for computer vision and machine learning.

 As a PhD student at Duke University, I discovered a third passion: robotics.
 In my research, I spend my time trying to marry the three disciplines.
 My thesis work is a result of this marriage; I want to enable robots to better understand the world around them and better function in complicated environments (such as people's homes).